mikevonwang/markling/README.md

 ### `Markling.render(string, props)`

-Transforms markling into formatted React text components, interpolating with a props object.
+Transforms a markling string into formatted React text components, interpolating with a props object.

 #### Parameters